Nauru Regional Processing Centre: Operators

-Between 2012 and October 2017, Broadspectrum (formerly known as Transfield Services) subcontracted Wilson Security to perform the operations at Manus and Nauru.
+Between 2012 and October 2017, Broadspectrum (formerly known as Transfield Services; now Ventia) subcontracted Wilson Security to perform the operations at Manus and Nauru.
 In September 2016 Wilson announced that it would be withdrawing at the end of its contract in October 2017, citing damage to its reputation, and Ferrovial, major owner of Broadspectrum, also announced that it would cease providing services to the Department of Immigration and Border Protection at the same date.

 In January 2017, the Australian National Audit Office published an audit of the government's contract management of security and support services at the offshore processing centres.
 The report found "the Department of Immigration and Border Protection's management of the garrison support and welfare services contracts at the offshore processing centres... has fallen well short of effective contract management practice."
 It went on to highlight several weaknesses and gave three recommendations.